ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 ## **Things To Know Before You Begin**

-**a)** Check out the [Frequently Asked Questions](https://www.reddit.com/r/revancedextended/wiki/faq/).
+**a)** Check out the [Frequently Asked Questions](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/faq.md#frequently-asked-questions).

 **b)** This guide will use the non-root RVX Manager method.
-Refer to the [GitHub documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation) for info on root installs and the other patching methods.
+Check [inotia00's documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation) for info on root installs and the other patching methods.

-**c)** There is a [YT troubleshooting page](https://www.reddit.com/r/revancedextended/wiki/yt-troubleshooting/#wiki_issues_with_patching_.26amp.3B_installation) which you should check if you get stuck at any point during this tutorial.
+**c)** There is a [YT troubleshooting page](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/yt-troubleshooting.md#issues-with-patching--installation) which you should check if you get stuck at any point during this tutorial.